gwyche/Calender/Calender/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

-It is an interactive web calender you can store a large number of appointments in.
+It is the front end of an interactive web calender you will be able to store a large number of appointments in.
+Its final design will RESTful probably.